The process for tuning an audio system will generally involve the tasks described below:

 Take a measurement from the middle of the listening area.
 On the power plot, place the cursor at the crossover frequency and observe the power value.
 Adjust the audio system.
 Repeat the the measurement and observe the new power value.
 Continue to make adjustments until the maximum power level is achieved and the dip is the smallest.
-The plot below shows a system being adjusted from the worst alignment to the best (smallest dip).
+The plot below shows a system being adjusted from the worst alignment (largest dip) to the best (smallest dip).

 When two speakers are time aligned, they will have the same phase at the crossover frequency and their phase plots will have the same slope in the crossover region.

-Time alignment using phase requires separate measurements of the speakers on either side of the crossover.
+Time alignment using phase requires separate measurement of the speakers on either side of the crossover.
 To do this with HouseCurve, measurements of the first speaker are compared to the second using an overlay.
 The second speaker is adjusted until a good time alignment is found on the phase plot.

 Phase measurements are very sensitive to changes in the distance between speaker and microphone.
 For best results, take measurements from the middle of the listening area, keeping the microphone in the same location for each measurement.
 For lower frequency crossovers (~100 Hz), it is possible to average phase measurements in the listening area, but this will quickly break down for large areas.
 Keep in mind that sound takes about 3 ms to travel 1 meter.

 Phase measurements must share the same time reference to be compared.
-To achieve this with HouseCurve, the chirp sound must come from the same speaker (for more information, see measurement process.
+To achieve this with HouseCurve, the chirp sound must come from the same speaker (for more information, see measurement process).

 The phase plot below shows a 2.1 audio system with good time alignment.
 The subwoofer measurement (green) is compared to an overlay of the main speakers (grey).
 The crossover frequency is 100 Hz.
 The main speakers and subwoofer have nearly the same phase at the crossover frequency, and the phase slopes are roughly the same.